IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_TRANSFORMATION

-Fires on the frame that a player gains or loses a new transformation.
+Fires from the `MC_POST_PEFFECT_UPDATE` callback when a player gains or loses a new transformation.

 Note that this callback will only fire once per Forgotten/Soul pair.